FAQ - General

 Does it work with a Bluetooth headset or hands-free device?

-source to either a paired Bluetooth device or the internal handset audio after startup, using the icon that appears
+source to a paired Bluetooth device, AirPlay, or the internal handset audio after startup, using the icon that appears

-just to the right of the audio-level meter on the QSO tab.
+just to the right of the audio-level meter on the QSO screen.

 I see there are some Network Connection options on the Settings tab.
 How do these work?

-EchoLink for iPhone has some special networking features to make it work more smoothly with different kinds of
+EchoLink for iOS has some special networking features to make it work more smoothly with different kinds of

 mobile and wireless networks.

 - Direct: With this setting, the app communicates with the Internet the same way the Windows edition

 of the software does.
 Choose this option only if you are using your own WiFi network and your router has been configured to